acorn-io/runtime/docs/docs/37-Get Started/01-Running an Acorn.md

 `acorn run registry.example.com/myorg/app-image`

-There is no need to pull the image ahead of time if the image is not on the host.
-It will be pulled when acorn goes to run the image.
+There is no need to pull the image ahead of time, Acorn will pull it if the image is not on the host.

 To see what arguments are available to customize the Acorn add `--help` after the image name.